TOWN CLERK’S OFFICE

 Animal Licenses are due on APRIL 1.
 Please license you dog/wolf-hybrid to avoid late fees.
 Be sure your dog wears the license tag as this helps with identification if the dog is found wandering.
-Fees are as follows: neutered dogs $9; un-neutered dogs $13.
-After April 1 fees are: neutered dogs $13; un-neutered dogs $17.
-Licenses may be obtained by mail to 9823 Cold River Road.
-Be sure to include a copy of any new rabies certificate.
+Fees are as follows: spayed or neutered dogs $9; intact dogs $13.
+After April 1 fees are: spayed or neutered dogs $13; intact dogs $17.
+Licenses may be obtained by mail (9823 Cold River Rd), email ([email protected]), or at the office during regular business hours.
+Be sure to provide a copy of any new rabies certificate.

 Board of Civil Authority (BCA)